Modelizer/Laravel-Selenium/README.md

 3. Database related APIs is also available such as `seeInDatabase` and `missingFromDatabase`, `dontSeeInDatabase`
 4. Full API documentation will be available soon.

+## Selenium Server Options feature added.
+Now you can tell selenium server which port need to be use or what will be your url.
+For more details checkout [wiki](https://github.com/Modelizer/Selenium/wiki/Selenium-Options)

 ## Notes:
 1. Mac and windows support is available.
 2. Currently only support chrome browser.